-Configure your private link
+Configure private link for Azure Monitor

-- Configure the required access on your Azure Monitor resources.
+- Configure access to AMPLS resources.

 This article reviews how configuration is done through the Azure portal.
 It provides an example Azure Resource Manager template (ARM template) to automate the process.

-Create an Azure Monitor Private Link Scope
+Create Azure Monitor Private Link Scope (AMPLS)

 Go to Create a resource in the Azure portal and search for Azure Monitor Private Link Scope.